dsyer/teavm-demo/README.md

 ## Generic Wrapper

-To ensure that we can just use the generated Javascript without having to manually edit it, we can write some code that loads it and runs it.
+To ensure that you can just use the generated Javascript without having to manually edit it, you can write some code that loads it and runs it.
 In ES6:

 ```javascript
 let main = {exports:{}};